 Also see the Cheap Gas & Electricity guide.

 The Water UK website has info on all the water company schemes.
 Help from all providers includes WaterSure (see below), referrals to hardship funds and help in applying for direct payment from benefits (Water Direct).

-If you're on a meter and a means-tested benefit, and either have three or more children under the age of 19 or someone in the household with a medical condition needing lots of water, you could get help from the WaterSure scheme which caps your bills at the average charge for your area.
+If you're on a meter and on certain benefits, and either have three or more children living in the house under the age of 19 or someone in the household with a medical condition needing lots of water, you could get help from the WaterSure scheme.

 Some providers also offer other special tariffs and/or New Start/Restart (the name depends on where you live), a scheme that can match payments or write off some of your debt if you enter an arrears payment plan.

 Who can apply?
 Anyone with utility arrears, usually a customer of the provider.
 What's the maximum award?
 Varies.
 What does it cover?
 Assistance for repayment of arrears.

 Some means-tested benefits recipients can get BT's special basic tariff for £14.85/quarter (rather than per month).
 The BT Basic package includes a free allowance of £4.50 worth of calls per quarter to landlines.
 Free weekend calls to 0845 and 0870 numbers up to 60 minutes are also included.